 - Trim work

-If it’s an area that will be covered (MagPanel is moisture resistant but should not be subject to direct contact with moisture) then MagPanel is probably the material to use.
-It’s salt resistant, but not well suited for areas with consistent relative humidity of 93% or more.
+If it’s an area covered (MagPanel is moisture resistant but should not be subject to direct contact with moisture), then MagPanel is probably the material to use.
+It’s salt-resistant but not well suited for areas with a consistent relative humidity of 93% or more.

 - Building shafts